The Flying Disc Festival sponsored by

 A family-focused event that adheres to all COVID 19 City of Austell and CDC requirements.

-The competition is designed for parents and kids 16 and under.
+The competition is designed as an introduction to tournament play for parents and kids 16 and under.
 Our Tournament Director is Peter Bloeme, 1976 Men’s Overall World Frisbee Champion, founder of Hyperflite, Skyhoundz, and the creator of the first CHEENGZ golf disc, the I-One.
 The Flying Disc Festival was created to introduce the foundational skills of disc sports to children by increasing opportunities for them to practice and participate in disc sports competitions.

 The Flying Disc Festival consists of three flying disc skill challenges: